-The underlying en banc decision of the Federal Circuit (Apple Inc. v.
+7. Samsung v.
+Apple-Future Supreme Court Review on Obviousness?
+The Federal Circuit's first en banc decision on obviousness since the Supreme Court's KSR decision came in Apple Inc. v.
 Samsung Elecs.
 Co., Ltd., 839 F.3d 1034 (Fed.
 Cir.
-2016) (en banc)) decides several important points of law on obviousness, but those points cannot be viewed as finally resolved given that much of the reasoning in the majority opinion is being challenged in Samsung's petition for certiorari.
-The en banc decision also drew strong dissents from Chief Judge Prost and Judges Dyk and Reyna.
+2016) (en banc).
+While the majority opinion claimed to be making no new law on obviousness, the decision drew strong dissents from Chief Judge Prost and Judges Dyk and Reyna.
 Judge Dyk's dissent, in particular, was sharply worded and accused the majority of "lower[ing] the bar for nonobviousness" in a way that is "contrary to KSR."
 839 F.3d at 1076-77.